 While you may have helped to cause the accident that occurred, there’s no disputing that your injuries have priority.
 It would have to be a truly exceptional collision between a bike and a car that would require damages paid to the driver.

 Know that when it comes to getting your bills paid, your injuries have a real priority.
 The injuries that you can incur from being hit by a car are certainly potentially severe and even fatal.
-If you’re still dealing with issues from being struck by a car, talk to an expert who can help you to find your way through this process, medically or legally.
+Still dealing with issues from being struck by a car?
+Talk to an expert who can help you to find your way through this process, medically or legally.

-A Car and Bike Accident Can Be Fatal
+A Car and Bike Accident Is Serious and Under Reported

-If you’re alive but deeply inconvenienced by the aftermath of the accident, be happy that you managed to make it.
+As a cyclist, you have less protection from injury than someone inside of a vehicle.
 Lots of people have been in car and bike accidents that don’t even report them, making our substantial statistics all the more impressive.

 If you want to know more about the kinds of services that an attorney could offer, check out our guide in dealing with one.